 Now if that is not enough reason to turn to comedy, consider that a good sense of humor helps relieve pain since the body produces its own natural painkillers.
 This makes you a more agreeable and easier person for others to be around, helping you connect with friends and family.
 Plus laughter elevates your mood, making you feel better and happier.

-So this winter, the next time you feel stressed or blue and feel like you need a pick-me-up, find a TV show, movie, book or video that makes you laugh.
+So the next time you feel stressed or blue and feel like you need a pick-me-up, find a TV show, movie, book or video that makes you laugh.

 If you do, you’ll be laughing all the way to the bank, when it comes to your future health and wellness.